 This also means that Filipino IT professionals would have much lower costs for salaries compared to their counterparts in the U.S. even if they do the same type of work.
 While IT professionals are among the most in-demand and highest paid, you can still expect to pay less than half what you’d pay their counterpart in the U.S.

 Public and private infrastructure to support the setting up and continued sustainability of offshore manufacturing and services in both India and the Philippines are supported by the governments and private sectors of both countries.

 In the Philippines, Metro Manila and other major cities such as Cebu, Bacolod, Iloilo, Dumaguete, and Davao have economic zones or business parks with the necessary infrastructure and facilities for offshore business processes.
 The same is true for India’s major cities such as Bangalore, Chennai, Hyderabad, Delhi, Mumbai, and Pune.

-The national and local governments of both countries are actively coordinating with schools, companies, and other stakeholders are working together to improve and sustain the manufacturing and services being offshored in their countries.
+The national and local governments of both countries are actively coordinating with schools, companies, and other stakeholders who are working together to improve and sustain the manufacturing and services being offshored to their countries.
 Governments in both India and the Philippines are aggressively promoting their respective countries’ advantage as offshoring destinations for companies from the U.S., Europe, and Asia.

 Who has the Offshoring Advantage?

 India got an early start compared to the Philippines in capturing the bulk of the business processes from the offshoring industry when it took off and expanded.

 India’s IT-BPM industry had total revenues of $167 billion in 2017-18 and contributed 8% to the country’s GDP in FY 2018.
 The Philippines’ IT-BPM industry made a 9% contribution to the country’s GDP in 2016, and the industry generated total revenues of $23 billion in 2017.